 CITY DEPARTMENT INFORMATION

-City Department/Division Awarding Contract City Conf tact Person Phone
+City Department/Division Awarding Contract City Cor tact Person Phone

-City Bid or Contract Number (if applicable) and Project T itle
+City Bid or Contract Number (if applicable) and Project T ītle

 BIDDER/CONTRACTOR INFORMATION

 Bidder/Proposer Business Name

 Street Address City State Zip

 Contact Person, Title Phone Fax

 TYPE OF SUBMISSION:

 The Questionnaire being submitted is:

-☐ An initial submission of a completed Questi onnaire.
+□ An initial submission of a completed Quest ionnaire.

-☐ An update of a prior Questionnaire dated
+□ An update of a prior Questionnaire dated / / .

-☐ No change.
-I certify under penalty of perjurchange to any of the responses since the lawas submitted by the firm.
-Attach a copy of ast Responsibility Questionn aire dated
+No change.
+I certify under penalty of perjury under the laws of the State of California that there has been no change to any of the responses since the last Responsibility Questionnaire dated / / / was submitted by the firm.
+Attach a copy of that Questionnaire and sign below.

-Print Name, Title Signature Date )
+Print Name, Title Signature Date